AhmedElghoula/university-website/README.md

 This project is under the MIT License.
 See the `LICENSE` file for more details.

-## 📞 Support

-For any questions or technical support:

-- 📧 Email: [your-email@issat.edu]
-- 📋 Issues: Create a ticket on GitHub

----

 _Developed with ❤️ for the Higher Institute of Applied Sciences and Technology (ISSAT)_